Battle of Calumpit: Pampanga River

 On April 27, Colonel (later General) Frederick Funston directed his men to cross the other river in Calumpit, the 400 ft wide Pampanga River, by establishing a rope ferry which was used to pull rafts across the river with tied ropes.
 The bridge had been destroyed by the Filipino soldiers and the river was too deep to swim.
 With 120 American troops, Funston went to a point far from the bridge where two privates swam with a rope to the opposite shore and attached the ropes to a portion of the Filipino trench, under heavy fire.
 The rope was then attached to three rafts loaded with 50 men and drawn to shore under enemy fire.
 Funston was on the first raft to cross the river.

 A group of American soldiers then attacked the left flank of the Filipino positions in covered ways and trenches.
 The rest of the American troops crossed the bridge in single file.
 All the woodwork and most of the ironwork had already been removed.
 The 1st Nebraska Volunteers, acting as reserves, drove out the Filipino forces in three lines of entrenchments.
 For his actions at Calumpit, Funston earned a promotion and was later awarded the Medal of Honor.

 Aftermath

 Following the battle, the American force rested before continuing their drive against Pampanga.
 On May 4, the Battle of Santo Tomas took place, which resulted in another American victory.
 San Fernando fell to American control on May 8, and San Isidro, Nueva Ecija, the capital after Malolos, fell on May 16.

 On the American side, three earned the Medal of Honor for their performance in the battle.
-They were: Colonel (later General) Frederick Funston, Private (later First Lieutenant) William B. Trembley, and Private Edward White.
+They were Colonel Funston, Private (later First Lieutenant) William B. Trembley, and Private Edward White.